Skip to main content

 Indexable Fields

 Indexable Fields allow you to extend the search schema by adding custom product attributes to the search index.
 By default, the search index includes standard product fields like name, description, SKU, and categories.
-Indexable Fields let you add additional fields from your product extensions to enable searching, filtering, faceting, and sorting on custom attributes.
+Indexable Fields let you configure which additional fields are indexed, enabling searching, filtering, faceting, and sorting on custom attributes.

 When to Use Indexable Fields